Spring Garden Revival

 Comprehensive Site Assessment & Soil Preparation for Hydroseeding in Bridgewater's Glacial Till & Rocky New England Terrain

-A thorough site assessment is the foundation for successful hydroseeding in Bridgewater, where glacial till and rocky soils predominate.
+A thorough site assessment is the foundation of successful hydroseeding in Bridgewater, where glacial till and rocky soils predominate.
 Mandatory soil testing through the UMass Soil and Plant Nutrient Testing Laboratory provides critical data on pH (typically 5.5-6.5 in MA), nutrient levels, organic matter, and compaction.
 Glacial till soils often have poor drainage and high clay content, while sandy outwash areas drain quickly but lack nutrients.
 Amendments such as 50-100+ lbs lime/1,000 sq ft and 1-2 inches compost are often needed.
-Site preparation includes removing existing vegetation, rough and final grading to achieve a 1-2% slope away from structures, and relieving compaction through tillage or aeration.
+Site preparation includes removing existing vegetation, rough and final grading to achieve a 1-2% slope away from structures, and compaction relief via tillage or aeration.
 Always contact Dig Safe at least 48 hours (preferably 72 hours) before excavation to locate underground utilities.
-Protect existing landscaping and evaluate irrigation and drainage systems before proceeding.
+Evaluate and repair existing irrigation and drainage systems, and protect mature landscaping during all phases.

 Bridgewater Conservation Commission Requirements for Hydroseeding Near Protected Areas & Slope Stabilization

-Hydroseeding near wetlands, vernal pools, or other protected resources in Bridgewater is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Hydroseeding near wetlands, vernal pools, or other protected resources in Bridgewater is subject to strict oversight by the Conservation Commission under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI or RDA) are required for work within 25-100 feet of sensitive areas, with seasonal restrictions during wildlife breeding periods (March-August for nesting birds, March-June for vernal pools).
-Slope stabilization is critical: immediate erosion control is mandated for slopes over 15%, with mulch applied at 1,500-3,000 lbs per acre and erosion control blankets or bonded fiber matrix (BFM) for slopes steeper than 3:1.
+Slope stabilization is critical on grades exceeding 15%; apply 1,500-3,000 lbs mulch/acre and use erosion control blankets or bonded fiber matrix for slopes steeper than 3:1.
 Temporary sediment barriers such as silt fences or straw wattles must be installed during establishment.
 Seed mixes must avoid invasive species per the Massachusetts Department of Agricultural Resources and include native species in conservation areas.
-Advance consultation and documentation are required for all projects near protected habitats.
+Pollinator-friendly options should be coordinated with the Massachusetts Audubon Society.
+Advance consultation, documentation, and inspection schedules are required.

 Bridgewater Conservation Commission